unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 First of all, I should mention that all the information inside this article is suitable mostly for small projects.
 Serving large and heavy loaded apps is a completely different topic, which is, speaking honestly, goes beyond my knowledge and skills.
 So if you're just a Python hobbyist and you're looking a way to put your apps into the Web, I bet these next few words can be helpful.

 So here's the deal.
-Basically there are a few global approaches to make your Python apps visible for everyone:
+Basically, there are a few global approaches to make your Python apps visible for everyone:

 - PaaS (platform-as-a-service, <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>, <a href="https://developers.openshift.com" target="_blank">OpenShift</a>, <a href="https://www.heroku.com/" target="_blank">Heroku</a>) - provides its own software level above the hardware, meaning that your app will be deployed exactly on that software level.
 - Iaas (infrastructure-as-a-service, <a href="http://aws.amazon.com" target="_blank">Amazon AWS</a>) - if you ask me, it works pretty much the same as virtualized servers (I mean the way you get the resources), the only difference is how you pay for it.